 Provides the student with a meaningful experience in an-off-campus setting in one of three ways: through extensive involvement in an organization addressing a relevant social problem; through extensive involvement in a social research agency; or through the application of sociological theories or concepts in a participant-observation of a particular social or organizational setting.
-Internships are arranged in advance by the student through consultation with a faculty sponsor and the Development office.
+Internships are arranged in advance by the student through consultation with a sponsor and faculty the Career Development office.
 Prerequisites: SOCP 220 Social Psychology and junior standing.
 Offered fall, spring, or summer as needed.